Skip to main content

 AHPRA

-Yes, as a financial member of the AEAWA (the fortnightly fees you pay the Association), your AHPRA registration fees are paid in full.
+Yes, as a financial member of the AEAWA (the fortnightly fees you pay the Association), your Professional Indemnity Insurance required by AHPRA for your registration are paid in full.

 I have been audited by AHPRA for my professional Indemnity Insurance.